ParaState/SafeStakeOperator/README.md

 ### Operator

 Briefly speaking, an operator is a party who holds a share of a validator's private validation key and signs duties with this key share.
-Safestakes uses a $(t,n)$-threshold BLS signature scheme to enable this feature.
+SafeStake uses a $(t,n)$-threshold BLS signature scheme to enable this feature.
 Namely, a validation key is split into $n$ shares, each of which is held by an operator.
 The key can NOT be reconstructed with less than $t$ shares.
 In the work flow, an operator can produce a signature share by signing a duty.
 Afterwards, if $t$ or more signature shares are collected, we can produce a valid signature that is equivalent to one signed by the original validation key.

 ### SafeStake Service Provider